Workplaces Are Lacking A Culture of Kindness

 4 min read

-The other day, I saw an outlandish post on LinkedIn.
-An individual was upset that a person in his network clicked the button to congratulations him on a work anniversary 5 times, assuming, over 5 years .
+The other day, there was an unusual post on LinkedIn.
+An individual was upset that a person in his network clicked the button to congratulate him on a work anniversary 5 times, assuming, over 5 years.
 What followed was a written diatribe about being insincere on the internet.
 Who knew that congratulating someone’s work anniversary would attract this reaction?
 As you can guess, this garnered thousands of comments ranging from sympathy for the person who sent the congratulations to people laughing it off.
-I happened to read one very interesting comment—sadly, this is probably a marketing tool.
+There was one very interesting comment—sadly, this is probably a marketing tool.

 Whether it is or is not, let’s take one huge thing into consideration.
 The workplace is lacking a culture of kindness.

 Often, your workplace becomes a second home.
-You spend at least 40 hours a week around co-workers and bosses.
-You sit side by side in close proximity to each other, sometimes overlapping, and after work, you hang out with each other.
+You spend at least 40 hours a week around co-workers.
+You sit side by side one other and, oftentimes, you hang out after work.
 It’s because of all this togetherness that we get fed up with one another.
 Tempers fly, we partake in gossip, or get stressed and hurt others’ feelings.

 Or maybe it isn’t the agitation from too much togetherness, but your company culture just sucks.
 People wake up on the wrong side of the bed and bring that to work with them every morning.
 Your boss might have a tendency to yell, use slanderous words (either at you or others), or you have the feeling that nobody cares.
 I’ve been in that type of environment; unfortunately, we all have.